endless-r0ad/sarge-launcher/README.md

 # Sarge Launcher

-Sarge Launcher is a cross platform utility for Quake 3 Arena and Q3A mods
+Sarge Launcher is a cross platform desktop application for Quake 3 Arena and Q3A mods

 It provides some useful features like a quick server browser, unlimited demo/level browsing, and Q3A client management among other things.